microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/intune-apps-macosdmgapp-update.md

 |Accept|application/json|

 ## Request body
-In the request body, supply a JSON representation for the officeSuiteApp object.
+In the request body, supply a JSON representation for the [macOSDmgApp](../resources/intune-apps-macosdmgapp.md) object.

-The following table shows the properties that are required when you create the officeSuiteApp.
+The following table shows the properties that are required when you create the [macOSDmgApp](../resources/intune-apps-macosdmgapp.md).

 |Property|Type|Description|
 |:---|:---|:---|